jsiwu94/Moon/_posts/2019-12-17-Collaborative-Filtering-for-Subreddit-Recommendation-System.md

     torontoraptors
     ------------------------------------------------------------------------------------

+## References
+Hutchinson, A. (2018, April 20).
+Reddit Now Has as Many Users as Twitter, and Far Higher Engagement Rates.
+Retrieved from https://www.socialmediatoday.com/news/reddit-now-has-as-many-users-as-twitter-and-far-higher-engagement-rates/521789/.

 #### Thank you for reading!
 Please feel free to contact me directly for any comments, feedbacks, or suggestions.
 You can leave a comment below as well!